Trump Administration Announces Measures Against Cuba, Venezuela And Nicaragua

 Earlier on Wednesday, Secretary of State Mike Pompeo announced that the U.S. would no longer suspend Title III of the Helms-Burton Act.

 That provision allows U.S. citizens to file lawsuits in U.S. courts against foreign companies "trafficking" in property confiscated after the 1959 revolution in Cuba.
 Previous administrations had a long-standing policy of waiving the provision for six months at a time.
-But the Trump administration had signaled its intent to tighten the U.S. trade embargo with Cuba earlier this year when it only renewed the waiver for 45 days.
+But the Trump administration had signaled its intent to tighten the U.S. trade embargo with Cuba earlier this year when it renewed the waiver for only 45 days.

 The new policies announced Wednesday also include sanctions on Venezuela's central bank and a financial services provider in Nicaragua that the administration calls a "slush fund" for President Daniel Ortega.

-But Havana took the brunt of the measures, which experts say are likely to impact the country's stagnant economy.
+But Havana took the brunt of the measures, which experts say are likely to affect the country's stagnant economy.

 Bolton said the U.S. would institute restrictions on "non-family" travel in order to decrease the amount of money Americans spend on tourism in the country, an industry that Bolton said is controlled by the regime.

-Tourism is a structural factor in Cuba's economy, and a rush of visitors hit the island when President Obama made it easier for U.S. citizens to make the trip.
+Tourism is a structural factor in Cuba's economy, and a rush of visitors hit the island when President Barack Obama made it easier for U.S. citizens to make the trip.
 But the industry has seen a decline since President Trump took office and rolled back several Obama-era policies.

 Bolton also announced a cap on remittances to Cuba of $1,000 per person per quarter.
 The Obama administration had removed remittance limits, and the State Department says remittances to Cuba from the United States amounted to $3 billion in 2016, The Associated Press reports.